binkley/oracle-plsql-unit-testing/README.md

 Following the principle of the "least thing that could possibly work", this package provides exactly TWO procedures:

 - `PUNIT_TESTING.assert_equals(expected INT, actual INT)`
 - `PUNIT_TESTING.run_tests(package_name STRING)`

 Testing assertions raise a custom exception when they fail (code -20101), and construct a suitable message.

-Running tests finds all procedures in a package starting with `TEST_` and calls them, recording which pass (do not raise exception), which fail (raise the custom exception), and which error (raise any other exception).
-At the end it prints a summary.
+Running tests finds and calls all procedures that start with `TEST_` in a given package, recording which pass (do not raise the custom exception), which fail (do raise the custom exception), and which error (raise any other exception).
+At the end a summary is printed.

+Unit tests should have no dependencies on each other, nor any implicit ordering.
+They may be run in any order.

 See [`punit_testing.sql`](punit_testing.sql) for this package.